prince-chrismc/blog/blog/2024-02-12-pkg-mngr-roundup/index.md

 ## Tools that Laid the Foundation

 This is a bonus shout out.
 You should not be considering these but they deserve credit.

+### 19. Buckaroo

+Buckaroo is a package manager designed for C++ developers using the Buck build system, streamlining dependency management and integration into projects for efficient development workflows.

+* **Strengths:**
+  * Designed for large-scale projects with many dependencies
+  * Can manage complex build systems
+  * Integrates well with other Buckaroo tools
+* **Weaknesses:**
+  * No longer actively maintained
+  * Can be challenging to [pick the version](https://github.com/LoopPerfect/buckaroo/wiki/Understanding-the-Resolver)

 ### 20. Biicode